Last updated on

 The pixel is a very important piece to any retargeting campaign.
 This is because Facebook can only track your visitors when the pixel is on your site, so every day it isn’t installed means you will have fewer people to advertise to when your ads go live.

-The pixel should be placed between the <head> tags on every page you want tracked (usually this means every page, as you can always get specific later).
+The pixel should be placed between the <head> tags on every page you want to be tracked (usually, this means every page, as you can always get specific later).
 If you don’t have access to a programmer, you should be able to place the pixel yourself!

 If you’re already an InvestorCarrot member, it’s crazy easy to do yourself (takes about 20 seconds) OR you can just reach out to us and we’ll help you paste the code in and be done with it.